iljakuklic/iljakuklic.github.io/about.md

 poking various type systems, compiler design, GPU/accelerated computing, solving optimization problems and more.
 Sometimes I dive a bit into games programming, signal processing, graphics programming, or artificial intelligence.
-I am particularly interested in using concepts from maths, logic and theoretical computer science to solve real-world problems.
+I am particularly interested in using concepts from maths, formal logic and theoretical computer science to solve real-world problems.

 Besides that I like beer, whisky, travelling, music, economy and some more stuff that does not immediately come to my mind.